kedro-org/kedro/docs/source/visualisation/visualise_charts_with_plotly.md

 ## Visualisation with Plotly

 We use the [spaceflights tutorial](../tutorial/spaceflights_tutorial.md) and add a reporting pipeline that uses Plotly.
-Even if you have not yet worked through the tutorial, you can still follow this example; you'll need to use the [Kedro starter for the spaceflights tutorial](https://github.com/kedro-org/kedro-starters/tree/main/spaceflights) to generate a copy of the project with working code in place:
+Even if you have not yet worked through the tutorial, you can still follow this example; you'll need to use the [Kedro starter for the spaceflights tutorial](https://github.com/kedro-org/kedro-starters/tree/main/spaceflights) to generate a copy of the project with working code in place.

-From your terminal:
+If you haven't installed Kedro [follow the documentation to get set up](../get_started/install.md).

+Then, in your terminal window, navigate to the folder you want to store the project.

+Generate a copy of the spaceflights tutorial project with all the code in place by using the [Kedro starter for the spaceflights tutorial](https://github.com/kedro-org/kedro-starters/tree/main/spaceflights):

 ```bash
 kedro new --starter=spaceflights
 ```

-When prompted for a project name, you can enter any name, but we will assume `Kedro Tutorial` throughout.
+When prompted for a project name, you can enter anything, but we will assume `Kedro Tutorial` throughout.

+When your project is ready, navigate to the root directory of the project.

 ### Update the dependencies